hpe-dev-incubator/hpe-dev-portal/content/blog/dark-mode-theming-in-grommet-adding-dark-and-light-theme-modes.md

 * Added a `<Button>` to serve as control to toggle the theme mode by toggling the state of `darkMode`.

-* Lastly, made the app interface a bit more interesting to demonstrate how various components are affected by toggling the `themeMode`.That’s it for Part 2!
+* Lastly, made the app interface a bit more interesting to demonstrate how various components are affected by toggling the `themeMode`.
+That’s it for Part 2!
 In [Part 3](https://developer.hpe.com/blog/dark-mode-theming-in-grommet-theme-color-customization/), I’ll demonstrate how to customize a theme with custom dark and light mode colors.
 Don’t forget to check back at the HPE DEV blog to catch [Part 3](https://developer.hpe.com/blog/dark-mode-theming-in-grommet-theme-color-customization/) of this series.
 Again, if you have any questions, please feel free to reach out to me and others in the Grommet group on our Slack channel.